lebf3/website_FL/content/post/2020-08-15-rethinking-saturated-fats.en.md

-been *erroneously* demonized (if LDL and cholesterol are all clear for you here’s my main point: <ins>Under the presumption that either LDLc or all LDLp were important contributors to atherosclerosis, a diet that showed an increase in either of these was (and still is by most) considered dangerous and to is avoided.</ins>)
+been *erroneously* demonized (if LDL and cholesterol are all clear for you here’s my main point: <ins>Under the presumption that either LDLc or all LDLp were important contributors to atherosclerosis, a diet that showed an increase in either of these was (and still is by most) considered dangerous and to be avoided.</ins>)

 ## So what’s LDL?